QuocLam-io/QuocLam-io/README.md

 Software Developer
 ------------------

-I'm a software developer, that newly graduated from the SEI immersive held at General Assembly.
-I'm a former Health Inspector with a background in Nutrition.
-I have a high drive for learning new things and diversifying my knowledge.
-I'm an avid gamer and fried chicken enthusiast.
+As a skilled software engineer, I am adept at using a variety of tools and resources to solve problems and execute projects with precision.
+I am experienced in Typescript, React, Redux, JavaScript, HTML, CSS, PostgreSQL, and MongoDB.
+However, I am highly trainable and able to quickly learn new technologies, even those with a steep learning curve.

+In addition to my technical expertise, I have a strong problem-solving approach that is fueled by my curiosity.
+This allows me to approach projects with creativity and attention to detail, ensuring that I deliver high-quality work that meets the needs of my team and department.

 * 🌍  I'm based in New York City
 * 🖥️  See my portfolio at [https://quoclam-io.netlify.app/]